arpit3043/AI-Cheatsheets-for-basics/README.md

 # AI-Cheatsheets-for-basics
 A cheat sheet (also cheatsheet) or crib sheet is a concise set of notes used for quick reference.
 Cheat sheets are so named because they may be used by students without the instructor's knowledge to cheat on a test.

+There are many facets to Machine Learning.
+As I started brushing up on the subject, I came across various “cheat sheets” that compactly listed all the key points I needed to know for a given topic.
+Eventually, I compiled over many Machine Learning-related cheat sheets.
+Some I reference frequently and thought others may benefit from them too.
+Here, I will upload at maximum cheatsheets which are suitable for work for the better cheat sheets I’ve found on the web.
+Let me know if I’m missing any you like, you can contribute and mail me at arpit3043@gmail.com